Gobi1616/Credit_Risk_Analysis/README.md

 In this project, we use Python to build and evaluate several machine learning models to predict credit risk.
 We adopted the following procedure:

-oversample the data using the RandomOverSampler and SMOTE algorithms.
+- Using the RandomOverSampler and SMOTE algorithms, oversample the data.
-Undersample the data using the ClusterCentroids algorithm.
+- Using the ClusterCentroids technique, undersample the data.
-Use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+- Using the SMOTEENN algorithm, take a combinatorial approach to over- and undersampling.
-Compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.
+- BalancedRandomForestClassifier and EasyEnsembleClassifier are two machine learning models that eliminate bias.
-We will evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.

 ## Resources